tirilsg/FYS3150-Project4/README.md

 ### `sizevariation.py`:
-Imports and loads data collected by compiling and running simulation defined in `varyingsize.cpp`, and uses the data to create a plot of expected values as a function of temperature for different size lattices.
+Imports and loads data collected by compiling and running simulation defined in `varyingsize.cpp` and `varyingsize.cpp`, and uses the data to create plots of expected values as a function of temperature for different size lattices.
 Further, the program creats a plot highlighting the heat capacity, and uses this to further model the critical temperature.
 The critical temperatures modelled from this data is printed in the terminal.